Rengo-Labs/CasperLabs-LiquidNFT/JsClients/LiquidNFT-Factory/readme.md

 # CasperLabs-LiquidNFT-jsClient

-This repo has the fs filesystem code to read wasm and deploy liquidNFT Factory contract and its functions
+This folder has the fs filesystem code to read wasm and deploy liquidNFT Factory contract and its functions

 ## Requirement